 Is Desert Rose Bonsai Toxic?

-According to the ASPCA, desert rose bonsai plants are toxic to cats and dogs because they contain cardiac glycosides.
-They're also toxic to humans and horses.
+According to the ASPCA, desert rose bonsai plants are toxic to cats, dogs, and horses because they contain cardiac glycosides.
+They're also toxic to humans.